Beginner’s Guide to Credit Scores in 2025

 • Range: 300–850 (FICO and modern VantageScore models)

-• Update cadence: Scores recalculate every time new data hits your reports (often daily).
+• Update cadence: Scores recalculate with every data update (often daily)

 What’s a Good Credit Score for Beginners?